GOAL: To express in images my experience of the relationship between people; the relationship between man and nature.

 Private sales of prints on archival paper in limited editions printed by Tony Meintjes and by Orms Professional Photographic Lab in Cape Town, South Africa

 Other concerns are the effect of erosion (physical) in nature and through traumatic experiences in people.
 Erosion also seen in the distortions of shapes seen in reflecting surfaces.
-A peep underneath the surface, physically and psychologically.
+In short, my images attempts to help the viewer see underneat the surface - physically and psychologically.